 Playing Too Loud Too Close

-Platinum DJs understand that they aren’t at Coachella or some electronic dance club.
+Inexperienced DJs don’t understand how to gauge the crowd’s music or volume preference, which can result in a set that's too loud.
+Platinum DJs understand that they aren’t at Coachella.
 They are aware of their surroundings and use them to create a fitting ambiance.
-When DJs don’t have the experience, they try to overcompensate for average mixing skills by blaring their music.
 Experienced DJs let the mix speak for itself in a way that doesn’t wreck people’s ears.

 Too Much Light